14-Day Family Itinerary for Niue

 - Check out the world’s smallest bay on the Togalupo Sea Track

-For more details and suggestions, check out the 10 Things To Do in Alofi with Kids!
+For more details and suggestions, check out the 20 Best Things to Do in Niue with Kids!

 Day 3 – Explore the East Coast

 Travel time: 1 hour – 2 hrs 30 mins drive.

 Today is Sunday and a day of rest in Niue, so be prepared to do something independently, such as exploring the glorious east coast of the island.

 Get your Niue map, that you no doubt have picked up from your accommodation or the Visitor Information Centre, and hit the road!
 There are points of interest to check out every 10 to 20 minutes on the east coast road, including the Anapala Chasm, Togo Chasm, the Laufoli Umu Pit, Hikulagi Sculpture Park, Tautu Sea Track, Motu Sea Track, Uluvehi Sea Track and more!
 Note that these tracks are much rougher than some of the tracks recommended on the west coast, so children need to be supervised at all times.
 Some of the walks include steep steps and ladders, so be sure to take your time and stay safe.

 Check off the sights from the 8 Best Sea Tracks on the East Coast, Niue or follow our itinerary step-by-step in A Self-Guided Day Trip in Niue: East Coast Itinerary.

 Going from south to north, you’ll loop around the island, passing the Matapa Chasm again, giving you your all-essential swimming spot for the day, as listed in the 8 Best Sea Tracks & Places to Swim in Niue for Kids.